 5. Complete your face-to-face or live streaming classes.

 For certification requirements, 50% of courses may be taken online through self-study and still meet ADAD’s standards.
 The remaining 50% of courses were previously required to be face-to-face classroom courses.
-Our Live-Streaming Courses will now meet the requirement for Face-to-Face Courses.
-All coursework will reflect the new DSM-V diagnosis criteria.
+Our Live-Streaming Courses now meet the requirement for Face-to-Face Courses.

 Once again, you will want to double-check with ADAD to be sure the institution you want to take your courses through is approved.
 PAHA is an ADAD and NAADAC approved provider.

-6. Complete 3 years of supervised work experience (or less depending upon level of educational and professional experience), as determined by ADAD or your state’s addictions board.
+6. Complete 6 months to 3 years of supervised work experience (depending upon level of educational and professional experience), as determined by ADAD or your state’s addictions board.

-Complete 6000 hours of clinically supervised work experience (including the supervised practical training) providing alcohol/drug abuse treatment counseling services to alcohol and other drug abuse clients.
-PAHA does not currently provide a service to match students with this clinical component.
+Complete 1000 to 6000 hours of clinically supervised work experience (including supervised practical training) providing alcohol/drug abuse treatment counseling services to alcohol and other drug abuse clients.
+PAHA does not currently provide a service to match students with this clinical component but may do so in the future.

 7. Turn in your final transcripts, certificates, and confirmation of your work experience to ADAD.

-After you have completed all on-line courses, face-to-face courses, and 6000 hours of work experience, you will be eligible to take the written examination.
+After you have completed all on-line courses, face-to-face/zoom courses, and 1000-6000 hours of work experience, you will be eligible to take the written examination.
 Be sure to turn in all transcripts, code of ethics statement, fees, certificates and confirmation of your work experience by the ADAD Deadline.

 8. Take the written examination.